kylejones200/psis_4700_applied_ai/webslides/topic_How-AI-Adds-Value-to-Business.md

 ## Framing the Conversation at Work

 When introducing AI:
-Speak in outcomes, not algorithms.
+Speak in outcomes, not algorithms
-Tie use cases to pain points.
+Tie use cases to pain points
-Quantify benefits (time, dollars, risk reduction).
+Quantify benefits (time, dollars, risk reduction)
 Start small and measurable

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.